AnnambhotlaK/roguelike_game/README.md

 # Roguelike Game

 ## Description
 This game is a project of personal interest in video game development.
 I relied on the "Yet Another Roguelike Tutorial" guide in order to create this game, which extensively utilizes Python and the TCOD library.
 The game features a dungeon-crawling protagonist who battles various foes through endless floors.
 On each floor, players are put in a procedurally-generated map and must equip gear, use spells, and upgrade their character in order to progress.
-The game features a compartmentalized user interface, as well as a "save-upon-close" so players may enjoy the game in small bursts.
+The game features a compartmentalized user interface, as well as a "save-upon-close" system so players may enjoy the game in small bursts.

 ## Getting Started